nathanieldchu/academic-kickstart/content/research/research.md

   icon = "poo-storm"
   icon_pack = "fas"
   name = "Fecal transplants"
-  description = "In a small trial of fecal transplants in patients with inflammatory bowel disease, we sought to answer two questions: (1) What bacteria, viruses, genes, and molecules colonize the recipient?
+  description = "In a small trial of fecal transplants in patients with inflammatory bowel disease, we sought to answer two questions: (1) What bacteria, viruses, genes, and molecules colonize recipient patients?
 (2) How does the new host respond?
-I led analysis and generation of datasets from stool, blood, and biopsies: 16S, metagenomics, bacterial isolates, whole-genome sequencing, viral sequencing, single-cell RNA sequencing, immune repertoire sequencing, immunoglobulin-A sequencing, and metabolomics."
+I led analysis and generation of data from stool, blood, and biopsies: 16S, metagenomics, bacterial isolates, whole-genome sequencing, viral sequencing, single-cell RNA sequencing, immune repertoire sequencing, immunoglobulin-A sequencing, and metabolomics."

 [[feature]]
   icon = "tint"